MaineTim/8266_remote_keyer/README.md

 # ESP8266 Networked CW Keyer

-### Warning: the code in this repository is ALPHA, and although it is being used on the air successfully, likely has bugs and lots of papercuts, along with some large known limitations.
+### Warning: the code in this repository is ALPHA, and although it is being used on the air successfully, likely has bugs and papercuts, along with some large known limitations.
 If you try it, please report bugs, or file pull requests with fixes.

  This project is based on the following projects:
  Morse Code Keyer (C) 2017 Doug Hoyte